 Gratitude, joy, love, and abundance all carry positive vibrational energy.
 These positive vibes displace fearful and uncomfortable emotions, which helps to increase confidence.
 Of the four positive emotions—gratitude, joy, love, and abundance—gratitude is the easiest to cultivate because we can intentionally increase it.

 The more grateful you are the healthier you are.
-Research shows that gratitude can strengthen the immune system; lower blood pressure; increase optimism, generosity and compassion and decrease feelings of loneliness and isolation.
-Gratitude also appears to stimulate the parts of the brain responsible for regulating stress and producing pleasure.
+Research shows that gratitude strengthens the immune system and lowers blood pressure.
+It also increases optimism, generosity, and compassion and decreases feelings of loneliness and isolation.
+Why is gratitude so powerful.
+It appears to stimulate parts of the brain responsible for regulating stress and producing pleasure.

 As Barbara De Angelis explains:

-One of the best ways to generate gratitude is to keep a gratitude journal.
+Keeping a gratitude journal is an easy way to increase wellbeing.
 Each night before bed spend five minutes reviewing your day.
-It’s important to journal at night because your subconscious mind processes everything that happened to you during the day while you sleep.
-By journaling about gratitude in the evening, you’ll train your subconscious to notice good vibrations and view the world in a more positive way.
+Why journal at night?
+When you sleep your mind processes what happened to you during the day.
+As a result, you’ll train your subconscious to resonate with good vibrations and view the world in a more positive way.

 Here are some suggestions about what you can write about:

 - All the people and things—big and small—you are grateful for and why.

 - Unpleasant things that have departed such as an illness, the neighbors with the barking dog who moved away or the co-worker you disliked.

 - Challenges that are teaching you valuable lessons.

 - What is beautiful and special about you.